 Have you ever felt your passion for work slowly fade away, leaving you disengaged and unmotivated without even realizing it?

 In the 1993 film Falling Down, Michael Douglas’s character, William Foster, embodies the ultimate breakdown from accumulated workplace frustrations and societal pressures, snapping violently after losing his job and facing endless irritations.
 This dramatic collapse is preceded by quietly cracking—a slow, often unnoticed process of disengagement and emotional withdrawal that builds over time.
 Similarly, automotive pioneer John DeLorean rose to fame at General Motors but cracked under immense stress, leading to his company’s bankruptcy and a high-profile drug scandal amid financial desperation.
+Economic insecurity, such as job instability and limited employment options, is a key factor that can contribute to workplace disengagement and the quiet cracking phenomenon.
 Even President James Buchanan, during his tumultuous 1857-1861 term, grappled with personal struggles like isolation and perceived inaction amid national division, contributing to his legacy as one of America’s least effective leaders.

 A more relatable modern parallel is Wesley Gibson from the 2008 film Wanted, a frustrated cubicle worker whose daily humiliations—endless billing reports, a cheating girlfriend, and a domineering boss—mirror the quiet desperation that drives him to seek radical change.
 Many employees today experience similar feelings of disengagement and dissatisfaction.
+Over the past few years, economic, social, and pandemic-related factors have contributed to the rise of quiet cracking, as ongoing uncertainty and change have left a lasting impact on worker morale and corporate culture.
 This reflects persistent workplace unhappiness—a hidden, ongoing sense of dissatisfaction that gradually erodes engagement and motivation.

 Quiet cracking describes this phenomenon as a gradual decline in employee engagement and satisfaction, often going unnoticed until it significantly impacts workplace dynamics.
 Early symptoms such as emotional numbness, decreased motivation, feeling unheard, and social withdrawal are warning signs of quiet cracking that should not be ignored.